+One of the best things about trips to Asia is hands down the food.
+Whether you’re strolling through street markets on your Thailand holiday or checking out the tea fields of China, you know you’re in for a treat.
+But let’s focus on Japan a moment!
 Japanese cuisine is a case of the good, the bad, and the downright weird.
 Don’t get us wrong, we’re all about experiencing new cultures and testing local delicacies, but wasp crackers?
 No thanks.
-Here’s what we’ve learnt about Japanese food…
+Here’s what I’ve learnt about food on my Japanese trip…

 THE GOOD